 Dasara

-This festival is popularly known as Dusshera in India.
+This festival is popularly known as Dussehra in India.
 It is generally celebrated in the month of October.
-This particular dates back to 15th century and till date is celebrated with much splendor and merriment.
-In South India Dasara celebrates the victory of Shakti over the demon Mahishasura.
-This festival takes place for nine days and on the last day a colorful procession throngs the street of Mysore.
+The festival dates back to 15th century and till date is celebrated with much splendour and merriment.
+In South India, Dasara celebrates the victory of Shakti over the demon Mahishasura.
+This festival takes place for 9 days and on the last day a colourful procession throngs the street of Mysore.

 Tula Sankramana

-Through this festival the people of Karnataka pay their homage to River Cauvery.
-This particular festival is celebrated in the month of October in Coorg District.
-River Cauvery is considered a savior of the Kannada people.
+Through this festival, the people of Karnataka pay their homage to River Cauvery.
+This particular festival is celebrated in the month of October in Coorg.
+River Cauvery is considered a saviour of the Kannada people.
 As a result the locals worship it.
-Several legends are integrally linked to the origin of the river and it is also mentioned in the Hindu holy books.

 Vairamudi Festival